 Stretch above is one of the most interesting maps of the Roman Empire ever made, all carted in detail using modern computational techniques.
 It shows what the great empire used to look like during its period of maximum expansion under the reign of Septimius Severus, about 211 CE.
-As you can notice, the Romans’ domain covered much of Europe, from the Atlantic to the Ural Mountains and from modern day Scotland to the Sahara or the Arabian Golf.
+As you can notice, the Romans’ domain covered much of Europe, from the Atlantic to the Ural Mountains and from modern day Scotland to the Sahara or the Arabian Gulf.

-Although it could be relatively dangerous, sea-transport was much faster and much less effecting that over-land carriage.
-There had been sea-borne commercial empires in the Mediterranean Sea for well over two thousand years before Roman domination.
-The Romans worked to keep the sea clear of pirates, to build lighthouses and to construct large and sheltered harbors for the great commercial cities maintained by that trade.
-One might go so far as to say that the existence of the Roman empire depended on the unity of the Mediterranean or, as the Romans called it, Mare nostrum, “Our Sea.”
+Although it could be relatively dangerous, sea-transport was much faster than over-land carriage.
+There had been sea-borne commercial empires in the Mediterranean Sea for well over two thousand years before Roman domination but the Romans worked to keep the sea clear of pirates and built lighthouses, as well as large and sheltered harbors for the great commercial cities maintained by that trade.
+One might go so far as to say that the existence of the Roman Empire depended on the unity of the Mediterranean or, as the Romans called it, Mare nostrum, “Our Sea.”

 Legend in English, German, French and Italian,

-- All nations and provinces with accurate borders and their respective capitals,
+All nations and provinces with accurate borders and their respective capitals,

 Independent non-urban tribes and peoples in the vicinity of the Roman Empire,

-- In addition to the capitals, the map contains the locations of over 870 Roman cities and settlements within the Roman Empire and more than 90 cities and settlements outside of the Empire,
+In addition to the capitals, the map contains the locations of over 870 Roman cities and settlements within the Roman Empire and more than 90 cities and settlements outside of the Empire,

-- The headquarters of all 33 active legions,
+The headquarters of all 33 active legions,

-- Linear barriers, such as Hadrian’s Wall and the Limes Germanicus,
+Linear barriers, such as Hadrian’s Wall and the Limes Germanicus,

-- The 28 main and auxiliary bases of the praetorian and provincial fleets,
+The 28 main and auxiliary bases of the praetorian and provincial fleets,

-- Roman road network totalling more than 120.000 km,
+Roman road network totaling more than 120.000 km,

 Caravan and trade routes,